Kiffhost/exalted-scripture-understanding/Items/Artifacts & Evocations/Arms of the Chosen/Weapons/Implosion Bow/Collapsing Point of Destruction.md

 ## Special activation rules

-This Evocation awakens at no cost when a character attunes to an [[implosion bow]].
+This Evocation awakens at no cost when a character attunes to an [[Implosion Bow]].